Can You Interchange 225/245/265 Tires?

 What Does a 265 Tire Equal To?

-The 265 marking at the beginning of the markings' sequence refers to the width of the tire.
-This is shown in millimeters according to international standards.
-To convert it into inches, divide the millimeters by 25.4, the last being the equivalent in inches for one millimeter.
-Therefore, we get the equation 265/ 25.4= 10.4.
-So, 10.4 inches is the equivalent of a 265 tire.
+The 265 marking at the beginning of the sidewall markings' sequence refers to the tire's width.
+According to international standards, 265 is shown in millimeters.
+To convert 265 into inches, divide the millimeters by 25.4, the last being the equivalent in inches for one millimeter.
+Therefore, 10.4 inches is the equivalent of a 265mm tire.

 Can I Put 265 Tires on 245 Rims?